Ricardo de Pascual

-Ricardo de Pascual (born 1939 or 1940) is a Mexican actor and comedian who has had a long trajectory in Mexican cinema, theatre, and television, remembered as a recurrent character in the Chespirito shows, where he interpreted various roles.
+Ricardo de Pascual (21 August 1940 – 21 April 2026) was a Mexican actor and comedian who had a lengthy career in Mexican cinema, theatre, and television, remembered as a recurrent character in the Chespirito shows, where he had various roles.

-Career
+Early life and career

-Born in Mexico City, de Pascual began his acting career in 1958 under the auspices of renowned comedians Chucho Salinas and Héctor Lechuga, and also began working at theatre plays.
+Born in Mexico City on 21 August 1940, de Pascual began his acting career in 1958 under the auspices of renowned comedians Chucho Salinas and Héctor Lechuga and also began working in theatre plays.

 In 1972, de Pascual met Roberto Gómez Bolaños (Chespirito) and began acting in his shows, becoming well known for his unpopular role as a rich businessman who wants to tear down the vecindad in El Chavo del Ocho to build a luxurious building in its place.
 In El Chavo, de Pascual also portrayed a repented robber, who steals from every neighbour of the vecindad until retracting his ways of life at the end of the episode.
 He also played different roles in Chespirito's production of El Chapulín Colorado.
 De Pascual's acting career following the times with Chespirito spanned several soap operas and comedic shows.
 His most renowned roles in soap operas include Senda de gloria, El Privilegio de Amar, Locura de amor and Camaleones.

+He also starred in other prominent Mexican shows, including Una familia de diez and Eugenio Derbez's La familia P. Luche.

 De Pascual's filmography started in the 1970s in Mexican cinema, by playing roles in El investigador Capulina (1975), El alegre divorciado, and El sonámbulo.